Skip to Main Content

 “I can’t believe it’s gotten to this point,” she said.
 “How are they going to restore it?”

 The answer was complicated but struck at the very heart of a city endeavoring for its own story of rebirth.
-And for the dedicated Spartans alums at the core of the Christman/Brinker team, it became the ultimate test of aptitude and perseverance.
+And for the dedicated Spartan alums at the core of the Christman/Brinker team, it became the ultimate test of aptitude and perseverance.

 A view of the arcade heading toward the ticket lobby at Michigan Central Station before, during and after restoration.